NAPLAN aligned with the Australian Curriculum

 Since 2016, NAPLAN testing has been aligned to the Australian Curriculum: English and the Australian Curriculum: Mathematics.
 The Australian Curriculum for English and Mathematics incorporates the essential learnings described in the Statements of learning for English and mathematics, on which NAPLAN tests were based prior to 2016.
 It provides the common curriculum for teaching and learning in English and mathematics for all Australian students.

 The NAPLAN assessment framework has been developed to align the test questions and test constructs to the Australian Curriculum for NAPLAN tests from 2016, and to reflect the dual delivery mode of NAPLAN, online and paper, from 2017.
-It describes the purpose and principals that guide the development of NAPLAN, and also gives an overview of what NAPLAN assesses and how the tests are designed.
+It describes the purpose and principles that guide the development of NAPLAN, and also gives an overview of what NAPLAN assesses and how the tests are designed.

 The Australian Curriculum, Assessment and Reporting Authority (ACARA) is committed to the continual improvement of the NAPLAN tests.
 The NAPLAN assessment framework will be revised as information from current and future research studies becomes available and as any revisions to the Australian Curriculum are made.